2017-Fall-UPT-PLDA/labs/README.md

   - [Implicit Parameter Precedence, again](http://eed3si9n.com/implicit-parameter-precedence-again)

 - [ ] all reading materials are scattered throughout the code in scaladoc.
 And sometimes even duplicated.
 If anyone can come up with a scheme (that necessarily involves code) and renders our code-base more readable, and at the same time making it more obvious what concepts are involved in a language construct — while making it trivial to read up on these constructs, would be greatly appreciated.
 Essentially, build a code-like index.

+- [ ] any improvement in documentation, really.
+From comprehensive user-friendly guides to the overall development environment, various tips and tricks, and so forth.